jg-rp/json-p3/README.md

 console.log(rv); // -1
 ```

-You can create an instance of `JSONPointer` then resolve it against different data.
+You can also create an instance of `JSONPointer` then resolve it against different data.

 ```javascript
 import { JSONPointer } from "json-p3";